 Oahu Scuba- Oahu Scuba Diving Hawaii !
-Dive Oahu Honolulu, discover scuba, shipwreck scuba diving, Hawaii scuba, beginner diving, first time scuba diving Oahu advanced, certification courses and referrals.
+Dive Oahu Honolulu, discover scuba with us, shipwreck scuba diving, Hawaii scuba, beginner diving, first time scuba diving Oahu advanced, certification courses and referrals.
 Scuba dive in Oahu - Waikiki Honolulu Diving !
 Going diving just got easier !

 When you think of seals you sure don't think of seals living in the warm waters of Hawaii- introducing the Hawaiian monk seal.
 Most seals make their home in frigid waters, but the Hawaiian monk seal is definitely a rare tropical exception.
 Hawaiian monk seals live in and around Oahu island and primarily reside in the remote Northwestern Hawaiian Islands.
 These small islands and atolls are either uninhabited or little-used by humans.
 These islands are surrounded with beautiful coral reefs, which serve as great foraging grounds to swim and dive for fish, spiny lobsters and octopuses.

 Monk seals spend most of their time at sea, but come ashore to rest on beaches and have even been spotted using shoreline vegetation as shelter from storms.
 Monk seals in Oahu can be seen resting in small caves on the south east shores or also known as Portlock Wall.
 How did the monk seal get its name?
 Well it's the folds of skin that somewhat resemble a monk's cowl, and because it is usually seen alone or in small groups.
 We do see the monk seals playing occasionally but only with another monk seal.
 We have never seen more than 2 at a time on any dive we do to this Oahu scuba diving location.